 Blossom – Old Tyme British Bull Dog – 4 years old.

 Update – Blossom is a little dream boat who is doing really well.
 Blossom’s skin is looking very good and she absolutely loves her daily skin rubs and her baths.
 These are designed to protect her skin while we wait for her hair to grow back.
-We tentatively think that there may be a tiny bit more fur and there appears to be some definition in the colours and we are starting to see tan patches.
 While we are spending so much time with Blossom we have took the opportunity to put in some training and she’s doing really well considering that she had none.
 Blossom now sits for us and her little bum hits the floor the minute she sees us with a treat, she’s starting to even give us her paw.
-One think is for sure and that is Blossom is always up for lots of love and affection.
+One thing is for sure and that is Blossom is always up for lots of love and affection.

 Original write up – No you’re not seeing things, Blossom is virtually bald!
 Blossom was handed to the dog Warden by a couple who said she was stray.
 She is very special.